andreabosisio/ProgettoAPI2021/README.md

 //todo : complexity

 ## Final Grade
-This project has obtained the following evaluation (by an automatic evaluator): *30/30 cum Laude*.
+This project has obtained the following evaluation: *30/30 cum Laude* (an automatic scoring system was used).